 Unlike other consecutively rifled barrel studies, HFSC incorporated 3D technology to add a second prong to this study.
 HFSC teamed up with Dr. Alicia Carriquiry and Dr. Heike Hofmann of the Center for Statistics and Applications in Forensic Evidence (CSAFE).
 A sample of each of the four test kits was sent to Iowa State University, where the CSAFE team scanned each known and unknown bullet using a confocal light microscope.
 Based on these 3D scans, CSAFE researchers used a RandomForest score to establish similarity scores between the land engraved areas (LEAs) and predict source relationship between bullets.
 An error rate was established for this method of identifying a common source.
 CSAFE's similarity scores were compared to the examiners' results.
 The scoring of inconclusive results was of particular interest: there was no clear separation between inconclusive and elimination scores.
 However, there was a distinct separation of identification scores, as expected, highlighting the potential for the use of 3D technology in support of identifications in casework.

-Detailed Learning Objectives:
+Detailed Learning Objectives

-1.)
-The extent of subclass carry-over in consecutively rifled Ruger LCP barrels.
+- Attendees will learn the extent of subclass carry-over in consecutively rifled Ruger LCP barrels.

-2.)
-The error rates associated when firearms examiners used traditional microscopy to identify which LCP barrel was used to fire unknown bullets.
+- Attendees will understand the error rates associated when firearms examiners used traditional microscopy to identify which LCP barrel was used to fire unknown bullets.

-3.)
-The similarity scores generated when using 3D bullet scans and application of an algorithm to identify which LCP barrel was used to fire unknown bullets.
+- Attendees will learn the the similarity scores generated when using 3D bullet scans and application of an algorithm to identify which LCP barrel was used to fire unknown bullets.

-Dr. Heike Hofmann | Professor in Charge, Data Science Program, Iowa State University & Associate Director, Center for Statistics and Applications in Forensic Evidence
+- Dr. Heike Hofmann | Professor in Charge, Data Science Program, Iowa State University & Associate Director, Center for Statistics and Applications in Forensic Evidence

 - Melissa Nally | Senior Firearms Examiner, Houston Forensic Science Center

-Funding for this Forensic Technology Center of Excellence event has been provided by the National Institute of Justice, Office of Justice Programs, U.S. Department of Justice.
+Funding for this Forensic Technology Center of Excellence webinar has been provided by the National Institute of Justice, Office of Justice Programs, U.S. Department of Justice.